tomaskikutis/sf-workflow/README.md

 `@taskFinish` - Runs tests, pushes to GitHub and submits a pull request.

 `python3 superdesk-automerge.py` - Watches your pull requests on GitHub and merges then they are approved with tests passing and no merge conflicts "WIP" tag or "DEPENDS ON:" comment present.
+After the PR is merged, the script restarts the instance waits for it to reload and assings the task to QA.

 ### Other helpers worth mentioning: